RadSense1 setup and options

 Adjusting the detection zones using Bluetooth

 To activate Bluetooth for two minutes, press the Settings button once.
 You’ll find the button just above the USB connector.
 This will turn on a BLE Device called “RadSense1” that can be used with any general BLE reader app.
 We currently recommend using the app called “BLE Scanner” – available for both iPhone and Android devices.
 Be adviced that for some reason, Apple has allowed two apps with the same name.
 The one you want to download is from Bluepixel Technologies.
+In the video below, you can see how to install and use the Bluetooth app.

 The device will publish a service that sends out a text string like this: “Zone 1 330cm, Zone 2 330cm, Detect 30cm”.
 Zone 1 is the zone closest to the device.
 Zone 2 is the zone furthest away from the device.
 Detect is the distance where the device can currently see someone.